-All of our saddles are available in leather but we have also included searchable
+All of our saddles are available in leather but we have also included searchable listings of

-most popular synthetic saddles (with or without Cair panels) so we have a separate page for them!
+synthetic saddles (with or without Cair panels) so we have a separate page for them!

 STOP PRESS!
 We have also now included listings of second hand Pony Saddles for those seeking

 tack for their children’s pony!

 Finally, a word about saddle fitting.
 It is vital that a saddle correctly fits your horse and

 the best advice is always to have a saddle professionally fitted by a Master Saddler.
 Leather Saddles can be

 re-flocked or adjusted to fit most horses and many synthetic saddles can be fitted with different tree sizes to